 However, the most important concern of our interdisciplinary clinical research team remains the good and professional relationship with our patients.
-Our subjects trust us to provide them with good treatment in every respect.
-Their willingness to participate in studies involving vascular function measurements, data submission, biomaterial and randomization to innovative therapies allows us to find relevant answers to open scientific questions – or to raise new questions.
+Our test subjects rely on good treatment in every respect.
+Their willingness to participate in studies involving vascular function measurements, data submission, biomaterials and randomization to innovative therapies enables us to find relevant answers to open scientific questions – or to raise new questions.

-The football field-sized organ endothelium, which lines all our vessels from the inside, is the central object of our research.
+The endothelium, an organ the size of a football field that lines the inside of all our blood vessels, is the central object of our research.
 Humans have large vessels (macrovessels), such as the brachial artery, and very small vessels (microvessels), such as the vessels in the back of the eye (retinal vessels).
-The core of our research is to combine gold standard methods of vascular function measurement with new and innovative approaches to investigation.
-This provides us with new perspectives on the different parts of our vascular bed and allows us to explore their role in health, risk, disease and therapy.
+The core of our research is to combine gold standard methods of vascular function measurement with new and innovative approaches.
+This opens up new perspectives on the different sections of our vascular bed and allows us to explore their role in relation to health, risk, disease and therapy.

-Endothelial function can now be clinically assessed in several ways and has become a potentially important parameter for early detection of atherosclerotic vascular changes and for estimating the risk of later cardiovascular disease.
-Measurement of endothelium-dependent vasodilation can be performed invasively and noninvasively.
+Endothelial function can now be examined clinically in several ways and has become a potentially important parameter for the early detection of arteriosclerotic vascular changes and for estimating the risk of cardiovascular disease later in life.
+The measurement of endothelium-dependent vasodilatation can be invasive and non-invasive.
 Invasive methods include, for example, intracoronary infusion of acetylcholine followed by quantitative coronary angiography.
-Practical potential outside the cath lab is mainly with noninvasive methods: Flow-mediated dilatation (FMD) of the brachial artery (Fig. 2) , skin microcirculation by Doppler laser and especially retinal vessel analysis (RVA, Fig. 1.).
+Non-invasive methods in particular have practical potential outside the catheter laboratory: Flow-mediated vasodilation (FMD) of the brachial artery (Fig. 2) , skin microcirculation using Doppler laser and, in particular, retinal vessel analysis (RVA, Fig. 1.).

-Structurally, we assess vessels e.g. with pulse wave analysis (PWA; Fig.3) as a measure of arterial stiffness and with the ocular fundus assessment in the context of RVA (arterio-venous vessel ratio, AVR).
-Sonographic assessment of carotid intima-media thickness is also used for comprehensive phenotyping of vascular function.
+We assess vessels structurally, e.g. with pulse wave analysis (PWA; Fig. 3) as a measure of arterial stiffness and with ocular fundus assessment as part of RVA (arterio-venous vascular ratio, AVR).
+Sonographic assessment of the intima-media thickness of the carotid arteries is also used for comprehensive phenotyping of vascular function.

-The dynamic retinal vessel analysis of RVA allows us to gain completely new insights in an almost amazingly simple way: the eye as a window to the heart (Fig. 4).
+The dynamic retinal vessel analysis of the RVA allows us completely new insights in an almost astonishingly simple way: the eye as a window to the heart (Fig. 4).

-The method is based on high-resolution video recordings with computer-based measurement of the blood vessels of the ocular fundus before and after the application of flicker light.
-Flicker light increases the oxygen demand of the retina, which is compensated by dilation of the associated vessels.
-This dilation is mediated in large part by nitric oxide (NO), a central messenger of healthy endothelial cells.
-Thus, insufficient dilation of retinal vessels is a sign of endothelial dysfunction of small vessels (microvascular dysfunction).
+The method is based on high-resolution video recordings with computer-based measurement of the blood vessels at the back of the eye before and after the application of flicker light.
+The flickering light increases the oxygen demand of the retina, which is compensated for by dilation of the associated vessels.
+This dilation is largely mediated by nitric oxide (NO), a central messenger substance of healthy endothelial cells.
+Insufficient dilation of the retinal vessels is therefore a sign of endothelial dysfunction of the small vessels (microvascular dysfunction).

-Currently, the Clinical Vascular Research team is using DVA to study endothelial function in heart failure and in classical risk factors.
-Thus, in an observational study, endothelial function in small vessels in the eye is compared with endothelial function in the upper arm and vascular stiffness in patients with heart failure, subjects with cardiovascular risk factors, and healthy controls.
-We were able to demonstrate for the first time microvascular damage in heart failure using dynamic functional analysis of retinal vessels and publish highly (Nagele, Barthelmes et al. 2018).
-We identified hypercholesterolemia as an important risk factor that can lead to microvascular dysfunction (Nagele, Barthelmes et al. 2018).
-It was also shown that in the progression of coronary artery disease to ischemic cardiomyopathy, retinal microvascular dysfunction increases progressively (Barthelmes, Nagele et al. 2019).
+The Clinical Vascular Research team is currently using DVA to investigate endothelial function in heart failure and classic risk factors.
+In an observational study, endothelial function in the small vessels in the eye is compared with endothelial function in the upper arm and vascular stiffness in patients with heart failure, subjects with cardiovascular risk factors and healthy controls.
+We were able to demonstrate microvascular damage in heart failure for the first time using dynamic functional analysis of retinal vessels and publish it at a high level (Nagele, Barthelmes et al. 2018).
+We were able to identify hypercholesterolemia as an important risk factor that can lead to microvascular dysfunction (Nagele, Barthelmes et al. 2018).
+It has also been shown that retinal microvascular dysfunction progressively increases during the progression of coronary heart disease to ischemic cardiomyopathy (Barthelmes, Nagele et al. 2019).
 Thus, retinal vascular function reflects the continuum of progressive vascular damage.
-Through this, the method could be very useful for characterization of different cardiac disease, initial risk stratification, as well as for assessment of therapeutic success in patients with cardiovascular risk factors or disease.
-In the ongoing observational study, we are therefore currently looking in more detail at the vascular profile of, for example, heart failure patients with preserved systolic ventricular function (HFpEF).
+As a result, the method could be very helpful for the characterization of different heart diseases, initial risk stratification and for assessing the success of therapy in patients with cardiovascular risk factors or diseases.
+As part of the ongoing observational study, we are therefore currently taking a more detailed look at the vascular profile of heart failure patients with preserved systolic ventricular function (HFpEF), for example.

-One focus of the research group is to test the cardiac safety of commonly prescribed drugs.
+One focus of the research group is testing the cardiac safety of frequently prescribed drugs.
 Among other things, the effect of paracetamol, a commonly used painkiller, on blood pressure and endothelial function in patients with coronary heart disease was investigated.
 It was shown that paracetamol is not without cardiovascular side effects as assumed, but can increase blood pressure (Sudano, Flammer et al. 2010).
-Furthermore, the effects of polyphenol series substances (dark chocolate, pycnogenol) on endothelial function were investigated in patients with heart failure or coronary artery disease on vascular function.
-We were able to show that both pycnogenol and dark chocolate can improve endothelial function in these patients and thus presumably counteract the development of atherosclerosis (Flammer, Hermann et al. 2007).
+Furthermore, the effects of polyphenol-rich substances (dark chocolate, pycnogenol) on endothelial function in patients with heart failure or coronary heart disease on vascular function were investigated.
+We were able to show that both pycnogenol and black chocolate can improve endothelial function in these patients and thus presumably counteract the development of atherosclerosis (Flammer, Hermann et al. 2007).

-Currently, the team is investigating the role of endothelial function as a potential marker for the success of new heart failure therapies.
+The team is currently investigating the role of endothelial function as a potential marker for the success of new heart failure therapies.
 In this context, we are currently investigating vascular function under valsartan/sacubtril (Entresto®) versus valsartan alone (VASCEND-LCZ).
-A recommendation for valsartan/sacubitril has already been included in the guidelines due to clear improvements in prognosis and rehospitalization rates.
-We help explain why valsartan/sacubitril shows such promise.
-In addition to new drugs, non-drug therapies are increasingly used in modern medicine.
-For example, cardiac resynchronization therapy (CRT) can significantly improve heart failure.
-The support of the SNSF enables us to investigate the effect of this cardiac resynchronization therapy on vascular function in more detail.
+A recommendation for valsartan/sacubitril has already been included in the guidelines due to the clear improvement in prognosis and rehospitalization rates.
+We help to explain why valsartan/sacubitril is so promising.
+In addition to new drugs, modern medicine is increasingly using non-drug therapies.
+Cardiac resynchronization therapy (CRT) can significantly improve heart failure.
+The support from the SNSF enables us to investigate the effect of this cardiac resynchronization therapy on vascular function in more detail.

-Against stress, chocolate-dark chocolate-helps.
-After our results on the benefit of dark chocolate on vascular function (Flammer, Hermann et al. 2007) were published under some media attention, we are currently continuing the investigation of polyphenol-like substances in a catheter study.
-We are testing the effect of a flavonoid drink (contained in dark chocolate) on coronary vessels in patients already suffering from cardiac disease.
+Chocolate – dark chocolate – helps against stress.
+After our results on the benefits of dark chocolate on vascular function (Flammer, Hermann et al. 2007) were published with some media attention, we are currently continuing the investigation of polyphenol-like substances in a catheter study.
+We are testing the effect of a flavonoid drink (contained in dark chocolate) on the coronary arteries in patients who already have heart disease.